Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Observations

-The Gurobi user manual further indicates that a basis condition number of $10^{12}$ is large \cite[Section 7.4]{gurobi}.
-When working with multiple objectives, weights above $10^6$ are described as very large and weights below $10^{-6}$ as very small.
+The Gurobi user manual further indicates that a condition number of $10^{12}$ for a basic submatrix is considered large \cite[Section 7.4]{gurobi}.
 The Gurobi solver warns the user of large bounds when a variable has a bound with absolute value that is $10^{10}$ or larger.
 It warns the user of large objective coefficients when there is a coefficient with absolute value $10^{10}$ or larger.

+Conversation with the developers of Gurobi confirmed that perturbations are actively used in all their simplex codes.
+Initial perturbations have magnitude proportional to the feasibility tolerance and perturbation size may grow when the simplex method makes insufficient progress.